adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

   - Reporting and data access requirements are not standardized in SCORM resulting in proprietary, LMS-specific, reporting functionality that can differ between vendors.

 ## 3.0 How to Use this Profile
+This document is intended to be used in addition to the xAPI specification.
+All communication, data formats and experiences shall follow the requirements in the xAPI specification.
+The guidance provided in this document is to add information specifically to support SCORM communications in xAPI format.

 ### 3.1 Supporting SCORM Features